Dulcima (1971 film): Cast

+Production

 Development

 The story was taken from a novella of the same name by H. E. Bates which was published in the 1954 collection The Nature of Love.
 The Canadian television film Dulcima (1969) was based on the same novella, with the setting transferred to a small town in Ontario.

+Film rights were obtained by Frank Nesbitt who had directed a number of documentaries, written scripts, directed two budget dramatic features (Do You Know This Voice?, Walk a Tightrope), and worked as an assistant director on expensive films.

 In 1969, Bryan Forbes was appointed head of production at EMI Films.
-He read a copy of the script and agreeding to finance the movie, asking John Mills to star and Nesbitt to direct.
+He was keen on promoting new filmmaking talent and financing a slate of inexpensive films.
+Forbes read a copy of Nesbitt's script for Dulcima and agreed to make the movie, asking John Mills to star and Nesbitt to direct.
 Forbes announced the production of Dulcima in August 1969 as part of his initial slate of productions, although the movie was not made until the following year; Mills and Nesbitt were attached from the beginning.
-Nesbitt had directed a number of documentaries, written scripts, directed two dramatic features, and worked as an assistant director but this was his first important feature as director.

-Production

-Filming started in June 1970.
+The female lead went to Carol White, best known for Cathy Comes Home and Poor Cow.

+Shooting

 The bulk of the movie was shot on location on a farm, over the summer in and around Minchinhampton and Tetbury in Gloucestershire.
+There was also some shooting at Elstree Studios.
+Filming started on 15 June 1970 and took six weeks.
 Shooting was plagued by rain.

 "It's a fabulous part, one of the best I've ever had," said Mills.
-Carol White called Mills "one of my all-time favourite actors" and prior to filming "spent hours each day going over my part and even studied the scenes that I wasn't in.
+Carol White called Mills "one of my all-time favourite actors" and before filming "spent hours each day going over my part and even studied the scenes that I wasn't in.
 It was a heavy going romantic drama and, with a script steeped in the Cotswolds’ dialect, it wasn’t an easy part.
 But by the time filming commenced, I had found my way into the heart of the character; the lines all filed into place and had started to feel whole again."

+Bryan Forbes later wrote that Nesbitt "showed great promise in his handling of this melodramatic, bucolic tale, shot entirely on location.

-Reception
+Release and Reception

+Berlin Film Festival

-The film was the British entry at the Berlin Film Festival in June 1971 where it was reviewed by The Daily Telegraph, which felt Mills was miscast.
+The film was the British entry at the Berlin Film Festival in June 1971, not long after Forbes had resigned from EMI.
+It was reviewed by The Daily Telegraph, which felt Mills was miscast in a role that required someone like Michel Simon.
 The Guardian called it "a kind of reverse Lady Chatterley's Lover" which was "competently, if boringly made."

-The film was eventually released in British cinemas in April 1972.
-Reviewing it again the Daily Telegraph called it "an entirely honorable failure."
-Sight and Sound said "the script swerves uncertainly between women’s mag sentimentalism and brooding tragedy, and the prettiness of the locations does much to dissipate both moods."
+Variety called it "one of those polished, well acted, trimly directed, nicely outfitted British films which are easy to see, pleasantly so, even, and which are in no danger of going down in cinema history."